 Silicon Slopes brought wealth to Utah Valley.
 Tech workers earning Bay Area-adjacent salaries but paying Provo-level rents had disposable income for dining out — and expectations calibrated by time spent in San Francisco, Seattle, and Austin.
 They wanted better restaurants and were willing to pay for them.

-Downtown Provo's revitalization turned Center Street from a quiet strip of aging storefronts into a walkable restaurant corridor.
-The arrival of Communal (farm-to-table), Black Sheep Café (Southwestern with Native American traditions), and a critical mass of independent restaurants created a dining destination that generated its own gravity.
-Each new restaurant made the next one more viable.
+Downtown Provo's revitalization turned the blocks around Center Street from a quiet strip of aging storefronts into a walkable restaurant corridor.
+A critical mass of independent kitchens created a destination that generated its own gravity, and each new opening made the next one more viable.

 The Instagram Generation